 Created and developed by Alex Mayhew and the production and development team at Impossible Things, a Toronto-based digital media company, the free AR app can be downloaded to iOS and Android devices, and it’s been loaded onto tethered iPads that are mounted in the gallery space.

-As users hold the tablet up and point it at a designated ReBlink artwork, they see (and hear) new content, not replacing the original art but adding to it, adding sights and sounds to the existing canvas in order to create an entirely new piece of work on screen.
+As users hold the tablet up and point it at a designated ReBlink artwork, they see (and hear) new content, not replacing the original art but adding to it.
+The new sights and sounds are superimposed over the existing canvas in order to create an entirely new piece of work on screen.

 “AR allows us to look at the painting through a new lens,” Mayhew describes.
 “It provides a new work of art, and I would argue they both can stand on their own.
 There’s a tension that comes from the differences between the two, and in that tension lies a new form of expression, a new way to tell stories.”